mcandre/sunshine/README.md

 # BEST PRACTICES

-sunshine is most effective for analyzing local development file systems, dynamic applications, and traditional server environments.
+sunshine is most effective for analyzing local file systems, dynamic applications, traditional network file storage directory trees such as rsync / FTP, and server / VM environments.
 Maxmimum security is achieved by deploying only the bare minimum files necessary for service, using chmod 0500 for directories and chmod 0400 for files, on read-only file system mounts.
+When access is needed by multiple users, apply the a UNIX group policy.
 Keep credentials and other sensitive data out of base application directory trees.

 For safety and security, we recommend static assets rather than dynamic applications, such as deploying Web packs to a CDN.
 CDN bucket-wide permissions are ideally managed via reusable, scalable role policies, which are easier to apply and validate than individual file/object permissions.
 And don't make a CDN bucket world-readable without cause.